IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## Remedy

 Remedy means making changes to make things right.
-Chapter [1.2](#reccomendations){reference-type="ref" reference="reccomendations"} gives selected recommendations for the Commission to correct shortcomings and improve its work with men and boys.
+Chapter [1.2](#reccomendations) gives selected recommendations for the Commission to correct shortcomings and improve its work with men and boys.
 These do not replace the guidance provided in the body of this report.

 The Commission should collaborate with men and men's advocates when making changes.
 See Chapter [5](#collaboration_and_cooperation), on page .